baoduy/hbd.astro-paper/src/content/blog/az-05-pulumi-private-aks-cluster-env.md

 1. **SSH Key Generation Custom Resource**: SSH keys are crucial for configuring an AKS cluster.
 Due to Pulumi's lack of native SSH support, I utilize **[Dynamic Resource Providers](https://www.pulumi.com/docs/iac/concepts/resources/dynamic-providers/)** to craft a custom component that dynamically generates SSH keys with the `node-forge` library.

-This component also demonstrates how to securely store secrets securely within the Pulumi state.
+This component also demonstrates how to securely store secrets within the Pulumi state.

 <details><summary><em>View SSH generator code:</em></summary>